pcapexpress/pcapexpress.github.io/about.md

      style="width: 25%; float: left; margin-right: 20px; margin-bottom: 20px;"
      alt="Author">

-<p><br>Here wrights to you a gentleman and a scholar.<br>
+<p><br>Here wrights to you a gentleman and a scholar.
+A former<br>
-A former Beer Brewing professional of 10ish years, that has been granted the opportunity to travel around, I had contracts in 4 different countries, and I am very grateful for that.<br>
+Beer Brewing professional of 10ish years, that has been granted the opportunity to travel around, I had contracts in 4 different countries, and I am very grateful for that.<br>
 <br>
 But change waits for no man, I have decided to hang up my <span class="text-orange">Ol' Brewi'n Cap</span> and dawn some sort of ... <span class="text-orange">Thinking Bonnet</span> and do something a touch more mentally stimulating career wise.
 Enter an era of self education and gravitation towards the IT security sector, <span class="text-orange">CompTia Sec+</span> has been secured!<br>
 The goal is to become a fully fledged SOC analyst with the ability to specialize in network traffic analysis and digital forensics.
 I have developed a taste for entry level Pen Testing, did a bunch of capture the flag boxes with TryHackMe, and mostly failed but learned a whole lot in the process.<br>